-Purchase fresh, firm and bruise free tomatoes for making baby food.
-If possible get tomatoes from a kitchen garden.
+Purchase fresh, firm and blemish-free and bruise-free tomatoes for making baby food.
+If possible, get tomatoes from a kitchen garden.
 They taste amazing and remain fresh for a long time.
 If you cannot find ripe tomatoes, then ripen the tomatoes by placing them in a sealed paper bag with a banana.
+It is important to store tomatoes at room temperature away from sunlight and not in the refrigerator.
 Ripe tomatoes will last for a couple of days at room temperature.

 Tomato Puree For Babies: